Career Immersion Mentoring Program

 The Young Lawyers Section (YLS) provides several opportunities for law students to receive mentoring and guidance from members of the bar and to gain practical insights into everyday legal practice.

 The YLS has developed a unique career immersion mentoring program which will pair 2L law students with attorney mentors who will guide you through a series of experiences that will benefit your career.
 Examples of experiences may include conducting a mock interview, shadowing the attorney during a virtual hearing or deposition, or having the attorney edit a writing sample.
-The goal is to meet (virtually or in person) with your mentor once per month during the program (runs October 2021 - April 2022).
-This program is intended for rising 2L students.
 You must a current law student member of the CBA to participate.
+Spots are filled on a first come first served basis.
+We try our best to pair students with an attorney in their practice area of interest, but remember that there is something to be learned from every mentor!

 • What is meant by service?